 Great!
 Now go there and start counting pedestrians.

-It is estimated that a regular ATM is used by 3-5% of the passersby.
-If you do a count on the pedestrians in the area near your ATM, you can set up a quick estimate of around how much you could stand to make by putting your ATM in such a place.
+It is estimated that a regular ATM is used by 3-5% of passersby.
+If you do a count of the pedestrians in the area near your ATM, you can quickly estimate how much you could potentially make by placing your ATM in that location.

-It sounds like homework, but trust me, this is a worthwhile use of your time.
+It may seem like homework, but trust me, this is a worthwhile use of your time.

-While making money with an ATM seems a little foreign because of the significant start-up cost, you shouldn’t be scared; it is a very worthwhile investment of time and money.
+While making money with an ATM may seem a little foreign because of the significant start-up cost, you shouldn’t be intimidated; it is a very worthwhile investment of both time and money.

-Like many things in the financial world, the steeper investment has steeper rewards.
-If you decide to make the leap and get yourself an ATM, you can make the return on your investment in less than a year, and perhaps even in just a few months.
+Like many things in the financial world, a higher investment often leads to higher rewards.
+If you decide to take the leap and get an ATM, you could see a return on your investment in less than a year, and perhaps even in just a few months.

-The only thing you need to do is make sure that your ATM is regularly operational.
-This shouldn’t take much money or time to do, especially if you signed up with a good company, as advised above.
+The only thing you need to do is ensure that your ATM is regularly operational.
+This shouldn’t take much money or time, especially if you’ve signed up with a good company, as advised above.

-So if you’ve got the money, or the will to get it, consider investing in something like this– the sooner you make the investment, the sooner it can start paying off.
+So, if you’ve got the money, or the drive to get it, consider investing in something like this—the sooner you make the investment, the sooner it can start paying off.

 Thanks for the info on money machines.
 Gas stations seem to be the best places for these money making machines.
 Any idea how much can be made a week?